zhaokonglu2/zhaokonglu2.github.io/index.md

 ### Intelligent agricultural robotssikao
 - **Project description::** School-enterprise cooperation for agricultural robots, which can locate, classify, and laser crops
-- **Division of labor:** Developed the framework code, implemented post-processing for detection results, matching, and metric computation functions.
-Conducted hyperparameter tuning and designed a multi-model voting mechanism
+- **Division of labor:** Develop the framework code, implement post-processing for detection results, matching, and metric computation functions.
+Conduct hyperparameter tuning and design a multi-model voting mechanism.
 - **Technical stack:** Tech stack includes OpenCV and Pytorch, with the detection framework using YOLO
 - **Outcome:** Reduce false negative rate (FNR) by 15% and false positive rate (FPR) by 30% in testing scenarios

 ## Skills